codio/site/source/docs/classes/unitmanagement/settings-info/autograde.html.md

 The two options can be found in the AUTOGRADE METHOD drop-down list.

-### Transferring Guide assessment total
+### Transferring authored content assessment total
-If you have created auto-graded assessments within your Guide, Codio aggregates all scores so you can see these within the Classroom dashboard.
+If you have created auto-graded assessments within your authored content, Codio aggregates all scores so you can see these within the Classroom dashboard.
 You will see that there is a total percentage calculated.
 This percentage value is transferred into the grading field.
 If you are using [LMS integration](/docs/classes/lti) then this grading field is then transferred into your LMS gradebook once you [release the grades](/docs/classes/monitor/grading).

 ### Running a custom script